 Cores taken from Holes C0001B, C0001E, and C0001F were cross-correlated based on whole-round multisensor core logger (MSCL-W) magnetic susceptibility data.
 The interval below 6 m CSF in Hole C0001B correlates with the 1.5 m deeper interval of Hole C0001E, although there seems to be no shift at the core top.
 The lowermost core in Hole C0001E and the uppermost core in Hole C0001F overlap.
 A distinctive pair of magnetic susceptibility peaks, corresponding to ash layers, indicates a 2.7 m deeper offset of Hole C0001F to Hole C0001E.
-The intercalated mud intervals between 196.76 and 206.93 m CSF in cores from Hole C0001F are well imaged as conductive layers in the resistivity-at-the-bit image between 192 and 199 m logging-while-drilling (LWD) depth below seafloor (LSF) in Hole C0001D to 4.75 m at the top of the sand and 8 m at the base.
+The intercalated mud intervals between 196.76 and 206.93 m CSF in cores from Hole C0001F are well imaged as conductive layers in the resistivity-at-the-bit image between 192 and 199 m LWD depth below seafloor (LSF) in Hole C0001D.
+This imaging constrains the stratigraphic offset between Holes CO001E and C0001D to 4.75 m at the top of the sand and 8 m at the base.
 A good fit between the MSCL and LWD gamma ray data is obtained in the lower part of Hole C0001D with offsets of 7-9 m.
 This suggests a lateral variation of sand thickness from 7 m in Hole C0001D to ~10 m in Hole C0001F.

-magnetic susceptibility peaks at 231.08 and 233.04 m CSF in Hole C0001H with those located ~8 m deeper at 239.49 and 240.37 m CSF in Hole C0001F and to infer an upward shift of ~1 m of the uppermost part of Hole C0001H with respect to the LWD hole (C0001D).
+Taking into account this 7 m shift of the base of Hole C0001F, it is logical to fit the magnetic susceptibility peaks at 231.08 and 233.04 m CSF in Hole C0001H with those located ~8 m deeper at 239.49 and 240.37 m CSF in Hole C0001F and to infer an upward shift of ~1 m of the uppermost part of Hole C0001H with respect to the LWD hole (C0001D).

 Nannofossils and planktonic foraminifers were recovered from the sedimentary succession at Site C0001.
-The combined results suggest that there is at least one time break in the sequence in the interval from the late Quaternary to the Miocene/Pliocene boundary.
+The combined results suggest that there is at least one time break in the sequence in the interval from the late Quaternary to the Miocene/Pliocene boundary (Fig. F6).
 Foraminifers and nannofossils are generally abundant within Subunit IA, with preservation ranging from moderate to good; best preserved assemblages are found in the Pleistocene section.
-The Pliocene/Pleistocene boundary is placed at ~190 m CSF based on planktonic foraminiferal evidence.
-The existence of Pliocene nannofossil assemblages just below this depth is consistent with the foraminifers defined.
-A marked change in both nannofossil and foraminifer assemblages occurs in the interval between 207.43 and 213.39 m CSF; mixed assemblages of late Pliocene to late Miocene age were encountered.
-The Miocene/Pliocene boundary is placed below 419.5 m CSF based on foraminiferal evidence.
-Nannofossil results, however, suggest that the boundary is located between 448 and 458 m CSF.
+The Pliocene/Pleistocene boundary is placed near the base of Unit I at ~190 m CSF based on planktonic foraminiferal evidence.
+Marked changes in both nannofossil and foraminifer assemblages occur in the interval between 207.16 and 213.27 m CSF; mixed assemblages of late Pliocene to late Miocene age were encountered.
+The Miocene/Pliocene boundary is placed below 417.82 m CSF based on foraminiferal evidence, whereas nannofossil results suggest that the boundary is located between 441.84 and 456.55 m CSF.
 The exact position of the Miocene/Pliocene boundary at Site C0001 remains equivocal and warrants more detailed investigation.